 Number one thing that you have to do when in Dubrovnik is visiting the Old Town that was built in the 13th century.
 Its walls were built to protect the city from danger from land and sea.
 These magnificent walls recently found new fame and a way to attract many visitors from around the world – they were used as a location for King’s Landing in the Game of Thrones TV series.
 You just have to see them yourself.
 But we have to note it’s not free, you have to pay 150 kunas (around 20 euros) to get to know the walls very well.

 There are many significant spots inside the walls but the best way to explore it to enter the Ploče Gate and wander around, let the narrow streets guide you.
 We will mention a few more places that are interesting and picturesque, even though the whole Old Town is very much like that.
-One of the places that you will stumble upon is the Church of St. Blaise, Dubrovnik’s patron saint – wonderful Venetian Baroque style church built in the 18th century.
+One of the places that you will stumble upon is the Church of St. Blaise, Dubrovnik’s patron saint – wonderful Venetian Baroque-style church built in the 18th century.
 Right in front of the church, there is a 15th-century statue of Orlando the knight carved into a stone column.

 Not far away from the church, you will find the Rector’s palace that’s been around since the 13th century when Dubrovnik was the Republic of Ragusa.
 The Palace doubled as the seat of the city government and the apartment and office of the Rector of the Republic.
-It includes two halls, a courthouse, a jail, an armoury, and a gunpowder room.
+It includes two halls, a courthouse, a jail, an armory, and a gunpowder room.
 You should definitely check it out, its architecture is amazing.

 One more thing that you have to do when you visit a Mediterranean city is to stroll down its main street.
 In Dubrovnik that is Stradun that connects two city gates (Pile and Ploče), two fountains (large and small Onofrio Fountains) as well as two bell towers (the City Bell Tower and that of the Franciscan Monastery).
 There are many features to explore in Stradun street, but we will let you do that yourself.
-Also, you can find more interesting spots in Dubrovnik Old Town if you download our Cultural Places App and find the media guided tour through this beautiful city.

 Climb up to Srd mountain

-If you want some really good panoramic photos of Dubrovnik you have to see it from above, in this case it means from Srd mountain.
+If you want some really good panoramic photos of Dubrovnik you have to see it from above, in this case, it means from Srd mountain.
 You can get up there by cable car, which is probably best in the summertime but if you hike you will see much more.
 You will have a chance to meet goats and horses on your way up and nature is amazing.
 And when you get up there you will be amazed by the view.
-You can also have a cup of coffee or a meal up there in a restaurant or you can visit the war museum in case you are interested in hearing about history.
+You can also have a cup of coffee or a meal up there in a restaurant or you can visit the war museum in case you are interested in hearing about the history.

 Visit local beaches

-There is main city beach, of course, but why not wander around the city and find one of the amazing local beaches that are less crowded, such as Pasjaca Beach, Dance, and Sveti Javoc beach.
+There is the main city beach, of course, but why not wander around the city and find one of the amazing local beaches that are less crowded, such as Pasjaca Beach, Dance, and Sveti Javoc beach.
 You can do some cliff jumping but be careful because of the rocky bottom.
-If you are a fan of water sports you can go kayaking or snorkelling, too.
+If you are a fan of water sports you can go kayaking or snorkeling, too.